mauvaisetroupe/architech/content/en/blog/2025/2025-05-24/modeling-bouded-contexts.md

 ### Creativity and Adaptation at Advanced Levels

 The most exciting part comes when participants reach the advanced level, where the tools become flexible, allowing for creativity.
 Instead of strictly following predefined methods, the goal is to adapt the tools to the context's specific needs, making the process both challenging and rewarding.

-### Choosing Between Wardley Mapping and Event Storming

-Choosing between Wardley mapping and event storming depends on the company’s context and goals.
-Event storming delves into system events, while Wardley mapping provides a strategic overview of the business landscape.

-Starting with tools like Wardley mapping or the business model canvas helps clarify goals, services, and dependencies, paving the way for detailed work.
-If successful, event storming can explore specific challenges.

-Event storming can uncover many issues, but prioritizing them can be difficult.
-Here, Wardley mapping helps focus on key business initiatives.
-Both techniques operate at different levels, with Wardley mapping offering a broad view and event storming diving into granular details.
-The choice depends on whether the goal is to gather specifics or define strategic priorities.

 ### Story Mapping Technique: Problem vs. Solution Space